cell pear-shaped or ovoid, dorso-ventrally flattened

 eyespot present

 Fig. 1 a-b:Phacus caudatus.
 L = 37 µm.
 Two focal planes of a freely swimming specimen from dorsal.
-Note the dorsal keel (DK) running over the whole cell.
+Note the dorsal keel (DK) running along the whole cell.
 F = flagellum.
 Obj.
 100 X.